Boeing lands first blow at airshow

 | FARNBOROUGH, England

-FARNBOROUGH, England U.S. planemaker Boeing (BA.N) landed the first blow at this week's Farnborough Airshow, winning an order worth up to $7.2 billion from U.S. lessor Air Lease (AL.N), as a market share battle with its European rival Airbus EAD.PA plays out.
+FARNBOROUGH, England U.S. planemaker Boeing landed the first blow at this week's Farnborough Airshow, winning an order worth up to $7.2 billion from U.S. lessor Air Lease, as a market share battle with its European rival Airbus plays out.

 Boeing chief executive Jim McNerney has predicted the U.S. planemaker, helped by the 737 Max, will outsell Airbus for "a number of years" having trailed its European rival for nearly a decade.
 Airbus also expects Boeing to make up ground this year.